percona/pmm-doc/docs/setting-up/server/podman.md

     Downgrades are not possible.
 To go back to using a previous version you must have created a backup of it before upgrading.

 !!! hint alert alert-success "Tip"
-    To see what release you are running, use the *PMM Upgrade* panel on the *Home Dashboard*, or run:
+    To see the current release running on your system, use the *PMM Upgrade* panel on the *Home Dashboard*, or run:

     ```sh
     podman exec -it pmm-server \